Learn How to Make Money Blogging (Detailed Guide For Beginners)

 While this is the niche that Sabahan.com is in, most of my online money making experience came from the software development niche.

 How can you start a how to make money blog when you haven’t even started making real money yet?

-It’s a good niche to start in if you can show that you are already making money yourself because it shows you know what you are talking about and it gives you some authority.
+It’s a good niche to start making money in if you can show that you are already generating some income yourself because it shows you know what you are talking about and it gives you some authority.